 You should be a good typist and have a keen ear.
 Computer skills are essential, as aside from downloading files, the work might entail research.
 You should likewise be comfortable using word processing programs.

 The typing speed should be of about 60 to 75 words per minute, with an accuracy of at least 98%.
 You should be a fluent, culturally-aware speaker of the language of the recordings, so you can understand its many nuances.
 Your command of a language should be in both the colloquial and formal styles.
-Your grammar and spelling skills should be excellent, and you should also have good knowledge of punctuations.
+Your grammar and spelling skills should be excellent, and you should also have good knowledge of punctuation.
 It is also a good idea to use a good writing editor to check your text for sentence construction and grammar, as well as spelling.
+For the images in your transcription, you should have a good eye for detail and pay attention to every image closely enough to notice any small differences or mistakes.
+Wepik’s editing tool might help you here, allowing you to add captions—so feel free to use it!

 To help you decide if becoming a transcriptionist is the career for you, here are some ideas.